NewSigma/Physica/doc/Install.md

 Do not use *Physica* if any test were failed.

-To use Physica, examples that under /path/to/install/Physica/examples are ready to use(Note: BUILD_EXAMPLES is OFF by default).
+To use *Physica*, examples that under /path/to/install/Physica/examples are ready to use(Note: BUILD_EXAMPLES is OFF by default).
 Link *Physica* as a part of your project for production use.